jacksoncouse/Guide/methodology.md

 ## Philosophy

 The philosophical foundations of Amnesty International's content strategy are based on:
-- Don't Repeat Yourself (DRY)
-- Create Once, Publish Everywhere (COPE)
+- Create Once, Publish Everywhere (COPE), an extension on the programmer's maxim of "don't repeat yourself" to the digital publishing context
-- Lossless, Open, Flexible, Independant (LO-FI)
+- Lossless, Open, Flexible, Independant (LO-FI), a set of values for creating content parity across all platforms

 ## Technology